 What’s in store for Texas this winter?
 Will the state experience another ice storm?

-The Farmers’ Almanac released its 2021-22 winter weather outlook Wednesday, offering some early insight.
+The Farmers’ Almanac has released its 2021-22 winter weather outlook.
 The periodical forewarned of a “frosty flip flop Winter” during which “January will start out mild for much of the country but then turn cold and stormy, especially along the Atlantic Seaboard.”

 For Texas, the almanac predicted cold and snowy conditions in late January, though “fortunately, they shouldn’t be as bad as last year.”

 In it’s winter weather outlook, the periodical boasted that it accurately predicted the winter storm in February.

 “The arctic outbreak in February 2021, which the Farmers’ Almanac accurately predicted, brought frigid temperatures along with snow and ice to Texas and Oklahoma,” a release from the publication read.

 Back in August 2020, the publication predicted a “temperamental” Texas winter defined by “a wild swing from mild and tranquil to cold and wintery.”